Regeneron ISEF 2022 Media Kit

 We invite reporters and media to contact us to set up interviews with this incredible group of students.
 We hope to see you cover these inspiring winners of the Regeneron ISEF 2022!

 Robert Sansone, first place $75,000 George D. Yancopoulos Innovator Award

-Robert Sansone, 17, won first place and received the $75,000 George D. Yancopoulos Innovator Award.
-Robert’s research improved the torque (force) and efficiency of synchronous reluctance motors, which are rugged, efficient, magnet-free alternatives to traditional induction motors.
-He hopes his research will lead to sustainable manufacturing of electric vehicles that do not require magnets made from strategically important rare-earth elements.
+Robert Sansone won first place and received the $75,000 George D. Yancopoulos Innovator Award.
+Robert’s research improved the torque (rotational force) and efficiency of synchronous reluctance motors, which are rugged, efficient, magnet-free alternatives to traditional permanent magnet motors.
+He hopes his research will lead to the proliferation of electric vehicles that do not require magnets made from economically and environmentally unsustainable rare-earth elements.